omnidan/node-emoji/README.md

 const emoji = require('node-emoji')

 console.log(emoji.strip('🦄 The unicorn is a fictitious animal.'))
-// emoji.strip('The unicorn is a fictitious animal.')
+// 'The unicorn is a fictitious animal.'

 console.log(
   emoji.strip('🦄 The unicorn is a fictitious animal.', {
     preserveSpaces: true,
   })
 )
-// emoji.strip(' The unicorn is a fictitious animal.')
+// ' The unicorn is a fictitious animal.'
 ```

 ### emoji.unemojify(input)